skillrepos/copilot-hands-on/labs.md

 ```

  ![generate pr link](./images/cdd251.png?raw=true "Generate pr link")

+<br><br>

 6. Click on the link in the chat dialog.
 This should open up a screen with either a pull request already initiated or a file comparison screen with a button to create the pull request.
 If it's the latter, go ahead and click the button to create the pull reuqest for merging the dev branch into the main branch.
-(Close the Chat interface by clicking on the **^** symbol in the upper right corner of the dialog.)
+(Close the Chat interface by clicking on the **x** symbol in the upper right corner of the dialog.)

  ![pull request initiation](./images/cdd252.png?raw=true "Pull request initiation")

+<br><br>

 7. In the pull request, update the title if you want.
 Then, we'll have Copilot automatically generate a description of our pull request.
 To do this, click on the *Copilot actions* button in the row under the *Add a description*.
 In the pop-up, select *Summary*.
 This will run for a few moments and then generate a draft summmary.

-(Note: *If you are on the free (not trial) plan, you won't see the Copilot icon in the pull request area.
-If that's the case, you can just create the pull request, open up the "Files changed" tab, pick a change and go to step 10.*)
+(**NOTE: *If you are on the free (not trial) plan, you won't see the Copilot icon in the pull request area.
+If that's the case, you can just create the pull request, open up the "Files changed" tab, pick a change and go to step 10*.**)

  ![generate summary](./images/cdd155.png?raw=true "Generate summary")
  ![summary](./images/cdd156.png?raw=true "Summary")

+<br><br>

 8. The summary will be in *markdown* format.
 You can click on the *Preview* button to see a readable presentation.
 When ready, click the *Create pull request* button to finish the creation.

  ![summary](./images/cdd157.png?raw=true "Summary")

+<br><br>

 9. Notice that in the *Security Improvements* section, Copilot has generated links for each of the changes in the *models/models.go* file.
 Let's click on the 2nd link to look at those changes. (**If you do not have the links, you can click on the *Files changed* tab in the pull request to see the changes.**)

  ![looking at a change](./images/cdd158.png?raw=true "Looking at a change")

+<br><br>

 10. This will open up the change comparison screen.
 Let's ask Copilot for some more information about the highlighted change.
 On the right of the screen will be a small, floating Copilot icon with a drop-down arrow.
 Click on that and select the *Explain* option.
 After this runs, you'll see an explanation of the highlighted section.

  ![request explanation](./images/cdd159.png?raw=true "Request explanation")
  ![section explanation](./images/cdd160.png?raw=true "Section explanation")

+<br><br>

 11. Now, let's add a file to the context for the chat.
 Click on the *Ask Copilot* button at the top of the screen.
-In the *Select files to discuss* dialog, select *models/models.go*, check the box and then *Save*.
+In the *Select files to discuss* dialog, select *models/models.go*, check the box and then *Save* or *Start Chat*.
 You'll then see the file attached as context in the Chat dialog.

 ![add file for context](./images/cdd161.png?raw=true "Add file for context")
 ![file added to context](./images/cdd162.png?raw=true "File added to context")

+<br><br>

 12. Finally, we'll prompt Copilot about why the changes need to be made.
 In the Chat input area, enter the prompt *Why do these changes need to be made?* It will use this file as context and respond accordingly.
 Notice in the screenshot below, the indicator for *1 reference - models.go*.
 ```